eCommerce marketing automation tools can be a nightmare to choose between. Here’s our guide to how to pick the best one for your eCommerce business.

 - Pricing – Free demo.
 Quote-based plan.

-- Ease of use – Rankings by 42 users at Capterra gave Bronto 4 out of 5 stars for ease of use.
+- Ease of use – Capterra users gave Bronto 4 out of 5 stars for ease of use.

 - Features – Drag-and-Drop Automation, Post-Purchase Campaigns, Cart Abandonment Reminders, VIP and Loyalty Programs, Precise Segmentation.
 Integration with Yieldify.

 - Best for – eCommerce retailers who need an ultra-powerful marketing automation platform with an intuitive interface.

 ActiveCampaign’s pricing makes it an attractive option, with good value for money spanning across a number of features.
 Its feature set is more focused on acquisition than conversion, so marketers looking for landing pages will be disappointed.